Kotsche/Kotsche.github.io/_pages/cv.md

   * Research on topics including retail competition, consumer welfare, market regulation and pricing
   * Occasionally assisting in writing expert testimonies for regulatory and antitrust cases
-  * Teaching and supervising students writing their theses in empirical economics
+  * Teaching and supervising bachelor theses in empirical economics

 * 2013 - 2014: Research Consultant & Policy Adviser